idealista/android-challenge/README.md

 - The code must be written in **Kotlin** and use **xml views**.
 - Implement feature to allow users to **favorite ads**.
   - If an ad is favorited, display the **date** it was favorited.
+- **Use AI tools** (e.g. GitHub Copilot, ChatGPT, Claude, Cursor, etc.) during the development of the challenge.
+We want to see how you leverage these tools in your workflow.
 &nbsp;

 ### 🎁 Some optional tasks to do (bonus):